joanvr/spark-streaming-kafka-010-demo/README.md

 ## About the code

-You can tune how fast your streaming app ingest data with `spark.streaming.kafka.maxRatePerPartition` property defined in the `SparkConf` object.
+You can tune how fast your streaming app ingests data with `spark.streaming.kafka.maxRatePerPartition` property defined in the `SparkConf` object.
 If you are using the docker approach to create a local kafka cluster, take into consideration that there are 4 partitions in the `text` topic.

 Also, take a look at `auto.offset.reset` and `enable.auto.commit`, to tune if commiting offsets automatically to kafka, or where to start on the topic when starting for the first time.